 Dopamine is involved in many other brain functions besides alcohol addiction.
 Therefore, more research is needed to see if the findings translate to humans as well.
 Especially, if gene therapy leads to unwanted changes in mood or behavior.

-Its road to approval and clinical use is still long and full of unknowns, for the first time it seems that there is a concrete possibility of “extinguish thirst” permanently.
+Its road towards approval and clinical use is still long and full of unknowns, for the first time it seems that there is a concrete possibility of “extinguish thirst” permanently.
 We will follow the developments.